MJoseph1234/makeshift/README.md

 - The Banshee Bay
 - Ghostly Coast

-With just a couple lines and some fun adjectives, we have a simple `MakeShift` example can create about 40 random names for our haunted beach.
+With just a couple lines and some fun adjectives, we have a simple `MakeShift` example that can create about 40 random names for our haunted beach.
 A little time and creativity to expand this template can allow limitless randomly generated options.

 ### How can I use it?
 Great question!
 There's a few things you can do: